-DRAWING AND PAINTING 1
+DRAWING AND PAINTING

-SUGGESTED PREREQUISITE: Studio Art 1 (or Mechanics of Drawing) and Studio Art 2
+PREREQUISITE: Studio Art 1 and 2

 This is a hands-on studio course where students will explore a variety of tools, techniques, and processes through studio projects in a variety of drawing and painting media.
 Students will develop skills in the creative process and visual communication.
 Work created in this course will be used to develop the student's art portfolio.